 Yes, your federal and state financial aid should update in real time.
 Veterans Affairs and active duty military benefits may not.
 For information on veterans or active duty financial aid contact the Veterans Services Office at firstname.lastname@example.org.

 What if I have no anticipated aid before the first payment is due?

 The college encourages you to file your FAFSA (Free Application for Federal Student Aid) as soon as possible to avoid any delays in your financial aid disbursement.
-The 2019-2020 FAFSA was available on October 1, 2018.
+Deadlines can be found here.
 The same goes for scholarships, A+, 3rd party funding, and military benefits.
 The sooner you have taken the necessary steps for these funding sources to be showing in your anticipated aid, the better in regards to how your My Payment Plan will work for you.

 If your financial aid is delayed for any reason and anticipated aid is not reflected on your student account when the first payment is due, you will be responsible for that payment (one-third of your total balance).
 Once your financial aid is processed, that amount will be reflected as anticipated aid in your student account.
 If your financial aid was enough to cover your initial payment, you may be eligible for a refund.

 Bottom line: File your FAFSA early, turn in all requested documents, and be sure your financial aid file is complete as early as possible.
 Be prepared financially for any payments scheduled to attempt.

 What if I do not have a bank account or credit/debit card?